Baobabs in Madagascar

 Copyright© Rod Waddington, via flickr, CC BY-SA 2.0

-However, Madagascar's people are faced with huge challenges.
-Decades of economic problems, deficits in the field of governance and widespread corruption have led to a situation which is now, in some areas, disastrous.
+While the country is rich in resources and fertile land and has great potential for renewable energy generation, decades of economic problems, deficits in the field of governance and widespread corruption have led to a situation which is now, in some areas, disastrous.
 Madagascar is among the world's least developed countries.
 More than three quarters of the people live in extreme poverty.

 Madagascar is also particularly vulnerable to natural disasters such as cyclones, floods and droughts.
 They often destroy harvests and cause considerable damage to the country's infrastructure, threatening people's livelihoods.
+Climate change has been exacerbating the frequency and intensity of natural disasters.
+Madagascar has contributed very little to climate change.
+Carbon emissions per capita are still very low.

 Hunger crisis in the south